Skip to content

 Consistent Quality for Compound Processing

-Rubber production requires stable material quality to ensure consistent compound formulation, predictable processing behavior and reproducible final properties.
+Rubber production requires stable raw material quality to ensure consistent compound formulation, predictable processing behavior and reproducible final properties.

 Typical Properties